 Here are the instructions found in the magazine and edited to coordinate with the project I made.

 - Trace and cut the following from Basic Black Card Stock: one top piece and two bottom pieces.

 - Emboss one bottom piece using the Big Shot and the Stripes Textured Impressions Embossing Folder.
 Adhere the left, bottom, and right sides of the embossed card stock to the matching Basic Black piece to create a pocket for the gift card.

-- Punch the edges of the Silver Card Stock using the Dotted Scallop Ribbon Punch.
+- Cut four 4-inch x 1-inch strips of Silver Card Stock.
+Punch the edges of the Silver Card Stock using the Dotted Scallop Ribbon Punch.
 Adhere a 2-1/8″ portion of the punched piece to the bottom of the Very Vanilla greeting and secure both pieces to the top of the bottom piece.